noatgnu/sequal/README.md

 ## Features

+- Full support for ProForma 2.0 standard for proteoform notation
-- Generate all possible sequences with static and variable modifications.
+- Generate all possible sequences with static and variable modifications
+- Flexible modification handling with support for:
+  - Formula validation for chemical modifications
+  - Glycan structure validation
+  - Info tags and metadata
+  - Observed mass recording
+- Indexing and slicing for convenient access to modification values
-- Support for custom modification annotations.
+- Support for custom modification annotations
+- Sequence ambiguity representation
-- Utilities for mass spectrometry fragment generation.
+- Utilities for mass spectrometry fragment generation
+- Labile and non-labile ion simulation

 ## Installation